 Dogs with a double coat need even more frequent washing than those with single coats.

-This is because the outer layer sheds quite easily and gets dirty quickly.
+This is because the outer layer of dog fur sheds quite easily and gets dirty quickly.
 The inner layer is protected by the outer layer so it stays cleaner.

 Long-haired dogs shed hair all over their body.
 They, therefore, require regular grooming to keep their fur clean.
 You may need to wash your long-haired dog more often than other breeds.